TgToxic Malware’s Automated Framework Targets Southeast Asia Android Users

 Currently, TgToxic is still rapidly evolving and continues to add new functions, copying more apps to steal credentials and adapt to different app UIs, and collecting more information from victims.
-For this analysis, we took the latest sample that targeted mobile users in Thailand to analyse.
+For this analysis, we took the latest sample that targeted mobile users in Thailand to analyze.

 Code obfuscation and payload encryption